shanjii/UpfrontControl/README.md

 Setup guide pending.

-**Requires the [ICPServer](https://github.com/shanjii/ICPServer) to be installed**, a server client that allows ICPApp to communicate with your computer.
+**Requires the [Upfront Control Server](https://github.com/shanjii/UpfrontControlServer) to be installed**, a server client that allows Upfront Control to communicate with your computer.